lrabuffetti/ledesco/README.md

 * [Gitbub for windows](https://desktop.github.com/)
 * [NodeJs and NPM for windows](https://nodejs.org/es/download/)

+## After installation steps

+* clone the repo: [https://github.com/lrabuffetti/ledesco](https://github.com/lrabuffetti/ledesco) on the github for windows tool

+* open a console on the location path *default path should be Documents/My Github/ledesco* and run **npm install**

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.